 Hard Boiled Eggs

-Okay, hard boiled eggs (also known as hard-cooked eggs) are one of the easiest egg dishes and if you aren’t sure how to make them, we’ve got you covered.
+Okay, hard boiled eggs are one of the easiest egg dishes and if you aren’t sure how to make them, we’ve got you covered.
 That said, there’s more nuance to them than you think!
-With every minute your eggs are cooking, their consistency will change, from a super-soft six-minute egg (perfect over pasta, polenta, or with a side of toast for dunking) all the way to hard-cooked for egg salad sandwiches, cobb salad, or as meal prep – hard-cooked eggs will last up to a week in the fridge!
-Check out this hard-cooked egg video tutorial.
+With every minute your eggs are cooking, their consistency will change, from a super-soft six-minute egg (perfect over pasta, polenta, or with a side of toast for dunking) all the way to hard boiled for egg salad sandwiches, cobb salad, or as meal prep – hard boiled eggs will last up to a week in the fridge!
+Check out this hard boiled egg video tutorial.

 Classic Hollandaise Sauce